timdegroot1996/robotframework-dashboard/README.md

 Here are some examples of generated files/output:
 - [Full Dashboard](./example/robot_dashboard.html) -> Download and open in a browser to use it!
 - [Database](./example/robot_results.db) -> Download and use any tool to check the tables or use it as a base for using the "robotdashboard" command line interface
-- Example Command Line Output:
+- Example Command Line Output (below)

 This is an example after running robotdashboard for the first time.
 3 outputs are added, stored and processed in the dashboard HTML.

 Input: